Replit vs GitHub Codespaces: Which Cloud IDE Fits Your Workflow Best?

 Winner: Replit

-While GitHub Codespaces offers powerful VS Code integration and configurable compute resources, Replit has the advantage in complete workflow integration because it combines development, deployment, and hosting in a single platform.
+While GitHub Codespaces offers powerful VS Code integration and configurable compute resources, Replit’s real-time collaboration has the advantage in complete workflow integration because it combines development, deployment, and hosting in a single platform.
 You can go from idea to live application without switching tools or configuring external services.

 Development Environment